khodekhadem/sea-battle/README.md

    $ <password>
    $ put ./conf_online_data.bin ./online_data.bin
    ```
+4.if you use linux , run this command in temrinal
+    ls -ltrh /bin | grep pftp
+if you dont have any output you should edit seabattle_ftp.c and change
+    pftp
+with
+    ftp -n
 # Additional Information
 This project is an academic(university) project in a two-person group with accounts
 1. www.github.com/khodekhadem